drewswu/BadassCMS/articles/cms_almost_online.markdown

 This site is hosted on an Amazon EC2 free tier instance.
 I've used them before and my general thoughts on whether to cloud or not depend on whether your company is just starting out or not.
 For our purposes here, free is good.
 If you're wary of racking up additional costs, you can set an alert when your instance is about to exceed a bandwidth cap.

-## The Badass CMS Project...
+## The Github CMS Project...

-Okay, so I don't know how bad ass this project is going to be, but my intention is to allow others to use my setup to spin up there own blogging instances.
-Who knows, maybe some charitable individuals might contribute to the project as well?
-So that you know the direction I'm going with this, when I get some free cycles I'll be trying to integrate other UI/UX functionality node modules like Voxel JS, and the node module that can play music...
+Okay, so I don't know how useful this project is going to be, but my intention is to allow others to use my setup to spin up there own blogging instances.
+The direction I'm going with this will be trying to integrate other UI/UX functionality node modules like Voxel JS, and the node module that can play music...
 And maybe even "Door games"...
 So stay tuned.

 If you'd like to fork this project, you can find it on Github: [http://github.com/drewswu/BadassCMS.git](http://github.com/drewswu/BadassCMS.git)